ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/project01.md

 The second modification we will make is to select the color of each triangle at random from a list of colors.
 The following two lines of code defines our color choices and then selects one color from this list at random.

 ```
-shadesOfGreen =["#006400", "#556b2f", "#8fbc8f", "#2e8b57", "#3cb371", "#20b2aa", "#32cd32"]
+shadesOfGreen =["#006400", "#556b2f", "#8fbc8f", "#2e8b57", "#3cb371", "#20b2aa", "#32cd32"] # A list of color codes for different shades of green
-color = random.choice(shadesOfGreen)
+color = random.choice(shadesOfGreen) # select one of the elements of the list at random
 ```

-The list `shadesOfGreen` defines a list of color codes for different shades of green.
-The next line selects one of the elements of this list at random.
-The following code incorporates these new elements.
+Now copy the following function into your file, read it and then run it

 ```
 def randomPlay():